Reasun-1/RoboRally/README.md

 Note that for every additional Player, you have to start another Client Instance.

 ### Gameplay
 Start by Clicking on an Icon representing the Robot you want to choose and enter your Name.
+If you can't click on the Icon, the Robot is already taken.

 ![](src/main/resources/images/Readme/login.png)